Is the Conventional Picture of Coherence Time Complete? Dark Matter Recoherence: Generalized coherence time

 To make the discussion simpler, we assume negligible self-interactions and ignore the field’s self-gravity, so the Schr\"odinger equation is linear and the field may be expanded into eigenmodes $\psi_i(\vec r)$ with energies $\omega_i = m + E_i$.
 The classical field may then be written as, $\phi = \sum_i (\alpha_i \psi_i e^{-i\omega_i t} + \mathrm{h.c.})/\sqrt{2m}$, where the complex amplitudes $\alpha_i$ are Gaussian random variables with variances fixed by the occupation numbers $N_i$ \cite{Foster:2017hbq,Kim:2021yyo,Kim:2023pvt,Cheong:2024ose}.
 Within this stochastic framework, the primary observables are the power spectrum and the correlation functions of the field.
 Our focus here is the coherence time.

 The coherence time represents the interval over which the field retains significant self-correlation.
 In this work we adopt the definition,

 where $\Gamma(\tau)=\langle \phi(0)\phi(\tau)\rangle$ is the fields auto-correlation function.
-This coincides with e.g. the standard definition in quantum optics in the limit, $T_\mathrm{obs}\rightarrow \infty$ \cite{Mandel:1995seg}.
-This standard definition is sufficient to capture the relevant dynamical scales of the problem when the spectrum is continuous and is characterized by a single scale.
-However, in systems where the discrete level spacing becomes resolvable on observational time scales, taking the integration limits to be $\pm \infty$, fails to capture the existence of distinct coherence regimes.
+This coincides with e.g. the standard definition in quantum optics in the limit, $T_\mathrm{obs}\rightarrow \infty$ \cite{Mandel:1995seg,Cheong:2024ose}.
+This standard definition is sufficient to capture the relevant dynamical scales of the problem when the spectrum is continuous and is characterized by a single scale $\sim \Delta E\,$.
+However, in systems where the discrete level spacing $\sim \delta E\,$ becomes resolvable on observational time scales, taking the integration limits to be $\pm \infty$ fails to capture the existence of distinct coherence regimes.

 To discuss how the different coherence regimes originate from the modified definition in Eq.~\eqref{eq:Coh_time_NEW_definition}, we need the auto-correlation of the field.
 Making use of the expansion into mode functions, the auto-correlation can be evaluated as, where the sum runs over all modes $i$.
-The coherence time is then given as, where we have assumed observation times long enough to sample at least a single DM oscillation, $m T_{\mathrm{obs}} \gtrsim 2\pi$.
+The coherence time is then given as,

+where we have assumed observation times long enough to sample at least a single DM oscillation, $m T_{\mathrm{obs}} \gtrsim 2\pi$.
 The $\sinc$-function is defined as, $\sinc(x) = \sin(x)/x$.
 Let us now analyze the behavior of the coherence time in different regimes of the observation time.